-Always a crowd pleaser, deviled eggs are a favorite appetizer and this recipe is extra easy!
-Hard boiled eggs have their yolks scooped out and then mixed with mayo and tangy seasonings, before being piped back into the whites.
-Perfect for Easter, and great for any holiday gathering.
+Always a crowd pleaser, deviled eggs are a favorite and extra easy appetizer.
+Hard-boiled eggs have their yolks scooped out and then mixed with mayo and tangy seasonings, before being piped back into the whites.
+Perfect for Easter or amy other holiday gathering.

 hand picking up a deviled egg from the tray